 Early Career Professionals Committee (ECP) [formerly Student Transition & Early Professionals (STEP) and formerly Student & Young Professionals (SYP)]

-This Special Committee to the Governing Board was created to conceive and execute any specific needs that are not being met through other measures.
-The Committee is also a vehicle for recognizing the perspectives of and experiences from the student transition and early professional population, and helps develop our next generation of ESA leaders.
+The Early Career Professionals Committee, a Special Committee to the Governing Board, was created to conceive and execute any specific needs that are not being met through other measures.
+The Committee is also a vehicle for recognizing the perspectives of and experiences of the Student Transition and Early Professional population and helps develop our next generation of ESA leaders.
 (Roster via ESA's Committee Directory; available to ESA members only)